 Postgraduate Admissions Team, Admissions Office tel: +44 (0) 20 7848 7000 fax: +44 (0) 20 7848 7200

 School of Biomedical Engineering & Imaging Sciences

 Discover the advantages of studying at one of the top 25 universities in the world and take a look at our central London campuses.

 The Radiopharmaceutics & PET Radiochemistry course will provide you with opportunities to develop your knowledge, understanding and skills in the principles and practice of radiopharmaceutical science.

-The course is made up of optional and required modules.
-The MSc pathway requires modules totalling 180 credits to complete the programme, 60 of which will come from a research project.
+The study course is made up of optional and required modules.
+The MSc pathway requires modules totalling 180 credits to complete the course, 60 of which will come from a research project.
 You will complete the course in one year, from September to September.

 We use lectures, tutorials and laboratory practicals to deliver most of the modules on the programme.
 You will also be expected to undertake a significant amount of independent study.